 It takes a lot to gain a customer’s loyalty and even more to keep it.
-Customer loyalty in B2B is more challenging as businesses are not selling to individuals as consumers but to other businesses.
+Establishing customer loyalty in B2B is more challenging because of the complexity of the buying process.

 Here’s to getting this show started.